 Question: Why did my fearful avoidant ex block me and why did he unblock me?
-He has blocked and unblocked three times since the breakup.
+Is there some hidden meaning behind this?

 I am the one always reaching out and trying to make peace.
 We never talk about our issues because he doesn’t want to talk about them.
 If I insist, he breaks up with me and immediately blocks me and cuts off all contact.
 After a few weeks, I find that he has unblocked me.
 I reach out and we begin to talk and eventually get back together.
 This has been pretty much the pattern for 3 years.

 All my friends and family tell me to make him know what it is like to miss me and not contact him, so he misses me.
 I did this a few times before I started working on my own attachment style and it worked sometimes and did not work other times.
 I always ended up reaching out first.
 Now that I am more secure, I see my ex’s behavior as manipulation and just don’t feel comfortable responding with being manipulative myself.
 Do you have any sights on why fearful avoidants block you then unblock you?
 Is there some hidden meaning behind this?

 Yangki’s Answer: There always seems to be a “hidden” meaning behind most fearful avoidant actions, and blocking and unblocking is no exception.
 But like with most things fearful avoidants say and do, there is no one single reason to explain they’re disorganized attachment behaviour including why they block and unblock someone.

 With dismissive avoidants, things are often pretty much (painfully) straightforward.
 But with fearful avoidants, it’s truly a disorganized attachment and sometimes even they themselves don’t know why they do what they do.